crate/crate/docs/general/ddl/data-types.rst

 A string representation of an IPv4 or IPv6 address.

-Internally IP addresses are stored as ``BIGINT``, allowing expected sorting, filtering, and aggregation.
+Internally IP addresses are stored as ``BIGINT`` values, allowing expected sorting, filtering, and aggregation.

 For example::